 The future of pharmacy – summary

 As mentioned above, the pharmacy of the future will revolve more around spending time with patients.
 This will be attainable thanks to the introduction of various technological solutions.
-Not only will they allow for patient care to improve and for patient-pharmacist relationships to strengthen, but also for speeding up the drug research and medicine production process.
+Not only will they allow for patient care to improve and for patient-pharmacist relationships to strengthen, but they also speed up the drug research and medicine production process.
 While some may be concerned that this will reduce the necessity for human pharmacists, it truly does not operate as a substitution for human interaction but more so as a complement to it.